 In case of conflicts between global selections via multiple rules elements, the last rule has higher precedence.

-The forehand mentioned Example 8 demonstrates the precedence: the code element with the translate attribute set to yes has precedence over the global rule setting all code elements as untranslatable.
+Example 8, previously discussed, demonstrates the precedence: the code element with the translate attribute set to yes has precedence over the global rule setting all code elements as untranslatable.

 7 Using ITS Markup in XHTML